lornebb/NullAnIon/README.md

 #### Browsing customer

 1. As a browsing customer, I want to be able to look around the site without making an account.
-2. As a browsing customer, I want to be able to check out the services freely and see how much things would cost withotu commiting to a price.
+2. As a browsing customer, I want to be able to check out the services freely and see how much things would cost without committing to a price.

 #### Engineer (Super User)

-1. As an engineer, I want to be able to recieve an order in an understandable format.
+1. As an engineer, I want to be able to receive an order in an understandable format.
 2. As an engineer, I want to be able to access the user files to work on as soon as the order opens.
 3. As an engineer, I want to see a clear deadline for an order.
 4. As an engineer, I want to see reference text and links from the customer.
-5. As an engineer, I want to know what format the cusomter is expecting their order to come back in.
+5. As an engineer, I want to know what format the customer is expecting their order to come back in.
 6. As an engineer, I want to be able to communicate directly with the customer.
 7. As an engineer, I want to be able to upload versions to the customer.
 8. as an engineer, I want to be able to mark an order as completed/fulfilled.